Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 Send a private transaction to the local private transaction manager, for distribution to participants.

-* Input: Serialised private transaction, PrivateFor parameter
+* Input: Serialised private transaction, privacy data
 * Output: Tessera hash to put in privacy marker transaction

 ### eth_getPrivacyPrecompileAddress